whitnessme/helpful-heroku-tips/README.md

 4. **Follow the instructions to complete the reset.**

-*If you are using the starter that deploys to Heroku through Github actions, then you can just push as usual and it will migrate and seed for you.*
+5. **Migrate & Seed again!** *If you are using the starter that deploys to Heroku through Github actions, then you can just push as usual and it will migrate and seed for you.*

 ## Useful Manual Console Commands
 These are if you're **not** using the automatic Heroku deploy through Github actions.
 But can be useful if the Github actions aren't working as expected.